Zelmo Beaty: Legacy and honors

-Beaty was inducted into the 2014 National Collegiate Basketball Hall of Fame class, the 2015 Texas Sports Hall of Fame class, and the 2016 Naismith Memorial Basketball Hall of Fame class.
-Earlier, in 1997, Beaty was named to the ABA's 30-man all-time team, and in 1989, was inducted into the Prairie View A&M Sports Hall of Fame, and is a recipient of the William "Billy" Nicks Legend Award.
+In 2016, Beaty was inducted into Naismith Basketball Hall of Fame.
+In 1997, Beaty was named to the ABA's 30-man all-time team.
+In 2014, he was inducted into the National Collegiate Basketball Hall of Fame.
+In 1968, Beaty was inducted into the NAIA Hall of Fame.
+Beaty was selected as a member of both the NAIA’s 50th and 75th Anniversary Teams.
+In 2017, he was inducted into the Small College Basketball Hall of Fame.
+In 2015, he was inducted into the Texas Sports Hall of Fame.
+In 1989, Beaty was inducted into the Prairie View A&M Sports Hall of Fame, and is a recipient of the William "Billy" Nicks Legend Award.

+Over his 12 seasons in the NBA and ABA, Beaty scored 15,207 points and had 9,665 rebounds, averaging 17.1 points per game and 10.9 rebounds per game.
+He ranks 38th all-time in ABA/NBA history in rebounds per game (8th in ABA history and 41st in NBA history); and ranks 53rd all-time in ABA/NBA history in total rebounds (through 2025–26).

-The March 16, 2022, game between Maryland Eastern Shore and Coastal Carolina at The Basketball Classic been designated the Zelmo Beaty Game.
+The March 16, 2022, game between Maryland Eastern Shore and Coastal Carolina at The Basketball Classic has been designated the Zelmo Beaty Game.

-Host Josh Levin ends every episode of the Slate sports podcast Hang Up and Listen by saying, "Remember Zelmo Beaty."
+Host Josh Levin ends every episode of the Slate sports podcast Hang Up and Listen by saying, "Remember Zelmo Beaty".
 This is a reference to an appearance by Shaquille O'Neal on the Late Show with David Letterman in which the host asked O'Neal about several centers from earlier eras and O'Neal did not know about Beaty even though Beaty made significant contributions to the game on and off the court.

 Personal life and death

-After pro ball, Beaty worked in financial planning.
-He worked at a bank in Southern California during the year between playing for the Hawks and Stars.
+After retiring from professional basketball, Beaty worked in financial planning.
+He previously had worked at a bank in Southern California during the year between playing for the Hawks and Stars.
 He also worked as a substitute physical education teacher in Seattle elementary schools.
 As reported by Naismith Memorial Basketball Hall of Fame Curt Gowdy Award writer Peter Vecsey, Beaty's Utah roommate Willie Wise said Beaty "was greatly influenced by Martin Luther King and became a staunch proponent for equality in all arenas, especially education.
 That’s why he became a substitute teacher.
-He went into the unruliest schools in Washington State because he wanted Afro American kids to have a chance to learn.'”
+He went into the unruliest schools in Washington State because he wanted Afro American kids to have a chance to learn'".

 Beaty died from cancer on August 27, 2013, at his home in Bellevue, Washington.
 He was 73 years old.
-He had been married to his wife for about 50 years, and had two children.
+He had been married to his wife Ann for over 50 years, and had two children.
+They met while both were in college at Prairie View, and married in February 1963.